KirisameMagicShop/kirisamemagicshop.github.io/README.md

 ## Submitting Articles

-New articles should be added to `content/articles/<title-in-kebab-case>.md`.
+New articles should be added to `content/posts/<title-in-kebab-case>.md`.
-They should contain a frontmatter like
+They should contain a TOML frontmatter like

 ```
 +++
 title = 'Post Title'
 author = 'Your Name'
 date = 2024-09-01T20:06:17+08:00 # Datetime in TOML format
+tags = ['tag1', 'tag2']
+license = 'License'
 +++
 ```

 which can be generated with `hugo new content <path-to-content-md>`.

-The body is in markdown format, supporting KaTeX inline and block math.
+The body is in markdown format, supporting MathJax inline and block math.

 ## Contributing